eight04/rollup-plugin-es-info/README.md

 rollup-plugin-es-info
 =====================

 Dump import/export information of each module.
-Note that when this plugin is activated, it strips all export statements and empties your bundle.
 The information is extracted by [es-info](https://github.com/eight04/es-info).

 Installation
 ------------